krishnagopika/InterviewQuestions/Salesforce/SalesAndMarketing.md

 42. Explain the process of creating a lightning app.
 43. How to add notes to a custom app?
 44. What are contact roles?
+45. What are similar opportunities and how to enable them?